Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 WW II:

 Bomma was southbound with general cargo and was off Romsdal, Norway when 2 German aircraf flew in low on Apr.
-9-1940 (German invasion of Norway).
+9-1940 (the day of the German invasion of Norway).
 The captain dropped anchor and the crew took refuge in the woods.
 She later anchored up in Langfjord and was camouflaged.
-In May-1940 she joined the allied troops when they pulled out from the area, took on board 12 refugees and arrived safely at Lerwick on May 4.
+In May-1940 she joined the allied troops when they pulled out from the area, took on board 12 refugees and arrived safely at Lerwick on May 4 - see also Page 1 of the archive documents (it'll be noticed that she later spent quite a long time in Leith).

-Bomma was briefly in Convoy OA 162, which left Southend on June 5-1940 and dispersed 2 days later.
+She was briefly in Convoy OA 162, which left Southend on June 5-1940 and dispersed 2 days later.
 The Norwegian Harpefjell and Tiradentes are also listed in this convoy.
-Bomma's destination is given as Hampton Roads - ref. external links provided in the Voyage Record.
-Note that according to Page 1 of the documents received from the National Archives of Norway, she arrived Baltimore on June 28, via Falmouth June 11-June 15.
+Bomma's destination is given as Hampton Roads - ref. external link provided in the Voyage Record.
+Note that according to Page 1, she arrived Falmouth on June 11, proceeding to Baltimore on the 15th, with arrival there on June 28 (remaining for almost a month).
 This must have been the voyage on which she transported the Norwegian gold - see narrative below.

 The Transport of Norway's Gold: